Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Experimental results and analyses

-To further confirm the effectiveness of the proposed method, the job scheduling results on the first group of production data is chosen as a scenario to perform a more detailed analysis.
-Values of rolling parameters by the two method are both given in Table \ref{tab:5}, from which we can see that the quantities of slabs in different rolling units are basically uniform, and the rolling length for each rolling unit is restricted to less than 10 kilometers.
-Besides that, some other parameters for each rolling unit, such as processing time, power demand, average power load, processing start time, processing complete time, and allocated idle time, are also given to describe the results of job scheduling, all of the above parameters represent that the proposed method is effective while owning the better performance on objectives $f_1$ as shown in Table \ref{tab:4}.
+In this section, group 1 of data is chosen to have a detailed analysis on job scheduling results firstly.
+Because the main idea of this paper is ELD, the proposed method PM with $[w_1,w_2]=[0.1,0.9]$, which has the most significant effect on electricity cost reduction, is selected to compare with the conventional method CM1.
+Rolling parameters obtained by both methods are given in Table \ref{tab:4}, from which we can see that the parameters subject to instantiated constraints, which represents that the schedule is feasible solution.
+Then, we analyze the scheduling results from two aspects.

-Considering rolling units as production jobs and illustrating them in a double longitudinal axis diagram as shown in Fig. \ref{fig:6}, in which the sub diagrams (a) -- (d) are corresponding to group 1 to 4 of production data respectively.
-The horizontal axis in sub diagram represents the rolling processing time, and the left and right longitudinal axes indicate the power load and electricity price respectively.
-The jobs scheduled by proposed method are represented by solid lines that started and ended with a circle, and the jobs scheduled by conventional method are illustrated by solid lines that started and ended with a square.
-From the figure we can identify the production load and the electricity price at any time.
+On one hand, rolling units in Table \ref{tab:4} is considered as production jobs and illustrated in Figure~\ref{fig:5}.
+As it can be seen, in any sub figure, heavy loads are allocated in off-peak and flat-peak periods by PM, while light loads are allocated in on-peak or mid-peak periods.
+In addition, idle time is allocated at 18:00 to 21:00 for our scenarios.
+Another phenomenon is that the power load difference between heavy load and light load in PM is greater than that in CM1 and CM2, which is due to that rolling units in PM are organized by TOU electricity price and their processing time.

-As it can be seen, in any sub diagram, the heavy loads are created and mainly arranged in off-peak and flat-peak periods by the proposed method, while the light loads are arranged at on-peak or mid-peak periods.
-In addition, the idle time is allocated for jobs under constraints of production capability by the proposed method.
-For scenario in this paper, we can see that the idle time is allocated at 18:00 to 21:00, which is the obvious on-peak time period.
+On the other hand, average power load distribution among time periods are illustrated in Figure~\ref{fig:6}.
+Compared to CM1, power load obtained by PM reduce greatly in the last on-peak periods and increase substantially in last off-peak period, especially for group 2 and group 4, which are characterized by not full production load.
+At the same time, power load in the first off-peak period increase in a certain extent.
+In addition, power load distribution obtained by PM is also better than that obtained by CM2 that based on the principle of load shifting correspond to TOU pricing, which confirm the effectiveness and advancement of the proposed method furthermore.

-Form above analysis, we can know that the advantages of the proposed method can be attributed to two aspects, one is the TOU pricing based power load creating, which means the rolling units are not fixed but depended on their processing time and the corresponding electricity price, another one is load shifting, which means arranging the processing sequence and time for rolling units to avoid on-peak time periods.
+From above results and analyses, we know that the advantages of our proposed method on electricity cost reduction can be attributed to two aspects, one is load shifting to avoid on-peak time periods, and the other one is TOU pricing based load planning.